BEHIND THE BREWERY

 The brewery itself has a 10-barrel brew house built by Portland Kettle Works.
 They specialize in 3-30 barrel systems manufactured entirely in the US by their fabricators in Portland Oregon.
 Currently, we have enough fermentation and storage capability to produce 2,000 barrels per year.

 I’m passionate about using US-based fabricators for many reasons, not the least of which is the history of our brewery location.
 I bought the property located at 956 Judiway in Houston from Milton Tom, an 85-year-old fabricator who used the location as his production site for over 30 years.
 His wife finally convinced him to retire in 2015.
 At the time, Milton still maintained perfect vision, never using any sort of eyeglasses (I still marvel at that!!).
 It seems that he was a local legend, based on his enigmatic personality and the quality of his work.
 Two years after he has retired, folks still stop by asking about him.
-We hope to keep some of Milton’s legacy in place as part of the brewery’s personality.
+We have preserved Milton’s legacy by including many of his creations as part of the brewery’s personality.

 Why did I decide to open a brewery?
 Good question.
 The short answer is that I would have loved to open an oil refinery if producing refined products had a “craft” dimension to it; sadly, it doesn’t.
 It is simply impossible to be a “craft refiner”, but can you imagine the possibilities?
 If you dwell on it long enough, you realize that the physical process of brewing beer and refining oil are not all that different: you begin with a number of inputs, mix them together, alter their molecular structure with certain additives at different temperatures, and produce something else.
 It requires an impressive suite of tanks, pipes, hoses and mechanical equipment, a keen knowledge of science, math and engineering and success is born only from careful attention to process optimization.